-#3 LILY POND BEACH
+LILY POND PARK

 Randy and Sandy Haskell, from an Island family, for years kept the Deer Isle's fresh water Lily Pond Beach open to the public.
 To assure future access, they contacted IHT.
 With a grant from the state program called Land for Maine's Future, as well as some smaller foundation support and invaluable help from Maine Coast Heritage Trust, the Island Fishermen's Wives and Island Community Center, the beach purchase was made in 2009.
-The adjacent dam to regulate the water flow is being acquired in 2014.
+The adjacent dam to regulate the water flow was acquired in 2014.

-A hard-surfaced path leading from the parking lot at Deer Run to the pond makes this an ideal walk for those with walking challenges.
 The mixed habitat is just what many of our birds favor.
 Grade 7 ventures here to study the aquatic microorganisms and plants and invertebrates associated with fresh water pond habitats.
-(Download the deeriNature Species Almanac for more about the natural history of our preserves and their plants and animals.)